zbcoding/discord_always_online/README.md

 Ways to use this:
 - a) Use with uptimerobot and replit to automate the script
 - b) use another node service like onrender with a cron job/pinger (free online cronjob).
-You'll need to add .env if not using replit.
+You'll need to add values to .env if not using replit or app platform service.

 You'll need a discord webhook bot set up with credentials.
 You can get your discord token from the developer console local storage.
 Sometimes starts with "Mfa", or is similar to this example: Mjg2VoidOTY1MVoidDM1OTI0.G3g32e.2ZhtTR6RMGiGz_FTd-85kLc1oHtPA212LZOETg